 TV antenna

-The landlord is responsible for maintaining an existing antenna in a reasonable condition – it needs to provide adequate reception throughout the tenancy.
+The landlord is responsible for maintaining an existing antenna in a reasonable condition it must provide adequate reception throughout the tenancy.

 Telephone landline